-Remuneration payable to the Depositary, the Administrative Agent and the Registrar and Transfer Agent
+Remuneration payable to the Depositary, the UCI Administrator and the Registrar and Transfer Agent

-The Company will pay to the Depositary, the Administrative Agent and the Registrar and Transfer Agent annual fees which will vary up to a maximum of 0.5% of the net asset value at the Company level subject to a minimum fee per sub-fund of up to EUR 65,000.
+The Company will pay to the Depositary, the UCI Administrator and the Registrar and Transfer Agent annual fees which will vary up to a maximum of 0.5% of the net asset value at the Company level subject to a minimum fee per sub-fund of up to EUR 65,000.
 These fees are payable on a monthly basis and do not include any transaction related fees, and costs of sub-custodians or similar agents.
-The Depositary, the Administrative Agent as well as the Registrar and Transfer Agent are also entitled to be reimbursed of reasonable disbursements and out of pocket expenses which are not included in the above mentioned fees b.
-Other administrative expenses
+The Depositary, the UCI Administrator as well as the Registrar and Transfer Agent are also entitled to be reimbursed of reasonable disbursements and out of pocket expenses which are not included in the above mentioned fees.

-The amount paid by the Company to the Depositary, the Administrative Agent and the Registrar and Transfer Agent will be mentioned in the annual report of the Company.
+The amount paid by the Company to the Depositary, the UCI Administrator and the Registrar and Transfer Agent will be mentioned in the annual report of the Company.